 The discount you see, by the way, was the promo code ALDILOVE, which at the time let us get $10 off our first three orders.
 The catch: the promo code expires (at least in our case) for our remaining two orders in less than a month, so beyond that we’d pay full price.

 The Instacart Delivery Experience

-On the morning of our scheduled delivery, we received a text to let us know when our shopper started shopping, and it stated we would be notified if there were any changes to our order.
+On the morning of our scheduled delivery, we received a text to let us know when one of Instacart’s personal shoppers started shopping, and it stated we would be notified if there were any changes to our order.
 We were also told our perishables would be temperature controlled while in-store and carefully handled by our driver until delivery.

-We got a text a short while later informing us that the SimplyNature Organic Cage Free Brown Eggs we wanted were not available, and we were asked to approve a refund on our account for the eggs.
+We got a text a short while later informing us that the SimplyNature Organic Cage Free Brown Eggs we wanted were not available at our Aldi store, and we were asked to approve a refund on our account for the eggs.